chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 =========================

 There are multiple types of dependencies in Mason.
-Chapel or "Mason" dependencies are other Mason projects that you want to use in your Mason project.
+Chapel or "Mason" dependencies are other Mason packages that you want to use in your Mason package.

 To search through all the current available Mason packages, use ``mason search``.

-Chapel Dependencies are listed under the ``[dependencies]`` table in the ``Mason.toml`` file of the project as follows:
+Chapel Dependencies are listed under the ``[dependencies]`` table in the ``Mason.toml`` file of the package as follows:

 .. code-block:: text

    [brick]
-   name = "myProject"
+   name = "myPackage"
    version = "0.1.0"
    chplVersion = "1.18.0"